 Most eye doctors are doubtful that eyesight can improve, but a few of them know it is possible after getting out of glasses themselves.
 Or they have seen patients get out of glasses.

 You probably don’t want to develop multiple personalities in order to see better!
-But you can click here to learn more about a systematic approach to improve your own eyesight.
+We offer many techniques and approaches to help you improve your eyesight naturally.

 “Visual function in multiple personality disorder”, J Am Optom Assoc.
 1996 Jun;67(6):327-34, Birnbaum MH, Thomann K.